- Borrow & Request

 Zotero is a free tool that collects, manages, and cites research sources.
 It's easy to use and lives in your web browser where you do your work.
-Zotero can be downloaded as a Firefox extension, or as a StandAlone version that works with Chrome and Safari.
-I'll primarily give browser-based Firefox examples in this tutorial, but using the StandAlone version will be very similar.
-Zotero allows you to attach PDFs, notes and images to your citations, organize them into easily searchable collections for different projects, and create bibliographies using Word (for Mac or Windows) or OpenOffice using any of over 7100 citation styles.
+Zotero can be downloaded as a StandAlone version that works with the Chrome, Safari or Firefox browsers.
+In this tutorial I will be using images from an installation of StandAlone Chrome, but other browser versions are very similar.

-|Web based?||Yes||Yes, but not primarily||No||Yes|
+|Web based?||Yes||Yes, but not primarily||Has web capabilities|

-|Storage capacity||Unlimited local storage and data syncing; 1GB free Zotero file syncing if you register with an OSU email address (larger syncing plans available for purchase); or can use WebDav||Unlimited local storage and data syncing; 1GB personal and 100MB shared online space (larger online storage plans available for purchase)||Unlimited local storage|
+|Storage capacity||Unlimited local storage and data syncing; Unlimited free Zotero file syncing if you register with an OSU email address||Unlimited local storage and data syncing; 1GB personal and 100MB shared online space (larger online storage plans available for purchase)||Unlimited local storage|

 |Create group or shared libraries||Yes||Yes, free for up to 3 group members (larger group plans available for purchase)||Yes, up to 15 members|

-|Number of Citation Styles||~7100 styles||~7100 styles||~5000||~5000|
+|Number of Citation Styles||+9000 styles||+9000 styles||~5000|